ICT-Mahidol/Gemini-2023/EsanLamSing.md

 8. It must be possible for the system to reconfigure itself in order to continue observing, in a different mode if required, given the failure of a single non-critical subsystem to avoid unnecessary downtime.
 9. The system must aim to minimize downtime resulting from maintenance activities, ensuring that the impact on system availability is kept to a minimum.
 10. For the database package, the access times to the database are to be in the range of 2-3 msec per access.
+11. Identical network access must be supported in hardware constraints aspect
+12. The software must be strictly modular, i.e. the functionality of a subsystem should correspond to that which belongs to that subsystem and only to that.